 This is what you can typically expect if you opt to try microneedling:

-If you’re working with a professional (a very good idea) they will begin by applying a light numbing cream to your face.
+The professional will begin by applying a light numbing cream to your face.

 The microneedle roller is then gently rolled across your face in various directions.
 Sometimes, a device known as a dermapen is used instead.
 It doesn’t roll, but the process is pretty much the same.

 The process usually takes around 20 minutes, and you can expect to look a little red afterward.
-Your therapist will usually apply a soothing serum to finish.
+Your specialist will usually apply a soothing serum to finish.

 Occasionally, you may experience a little superficial pinpoint bleeding, but there really is no major “down time” after this procedure.
-Over the following days, your skin may actually feel extra soft and look incredibly radiant.
+Over the following days, your skin may actually feel extra soft and appear more radiant.

 So, does microneedling really work?
 It does sound a little too good to be true – the simple act of pin-pricks being able to kickstart your collagen and elastin, softening scars and fine lines.
 Well, there’s some pretty impressive evidence behind the benefits of microneedling.